<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Young couple planning a new purchase sitting together pointing to a document held by the wife as the husband does the necessary calculations on a calculator-Feb-14-2025-05-07-08-5495-PM

-You may have the option to choose a lump-sum benefit payment or monthly annuity payments.
+You may have the option to choose either a lump sum benefit payment or monthly annuity payments.
 No matter which form of payment you choose, you must request and submit specific paperwork to receive your money.
 Every step of the process must be completed by each deadline.
-Generally, your lump-sum payment will be made four to six weeks after your benefit commencement date (BCD).
+Generally, your lump sum payment will be made four to six weeks after your benefit commencement date (BCD).

 Important Information About Critical Dates in the Retirement Process: